Is France Safe? Travel Safety Tips You Need to Know

 Is Paris safe?

 Even shopping in Paris's department stores can pose a risk – and not just to your credit card limit.
-There have been reported bag snatches and theft in stores such as Printemps (closest metro stop is Havre - Caumartin), and the magnificent Galleries Lafayette (metro Chauss'e d'Antin La Fayette).
+There have been reported bag snatches and theft in stores such as Printemps and the magnificent Galleries Lafayette.
 People who leave their wallets or credit cards on cashier counters during transactions have turned to find them gone.
 Never let your belongings out of sight.

 Crime on the French Mediterranean

-While Paris is the haven for pickpockets, crime becomes more common in the south.
-Particularly the Cote D'Azur cities of Marseille and Nice.
+While Paris is the haven for pickpockets, petty theft also takes place in other large cities or touristy areas.
+And violent crime is more common in the south, particularly the Cote d'Azure city of Marseille.

 Crime in regional France

-As a traveler, the specific areas where you should exercise caution are at automated service stations, and rest areas on motorways.
-It is advised not to sleep in these rest areas, nor in makeshift or unauthorized campgrounds on the outskirts of major cities.
+As a traveler, the specific areas where you should exercise caution are at automated service stations in isolated areas and at rest areas on motorways.
+It is advised not to sleep in these rest areas or in unauthorized campsites on the outskirts of cities.

-Be more vigilant of your safety and belongings at the military cemeteries around Normandy.
+Be extra vigilant of your belongings at the military cemeteries around Normandy, especially in summer.
 Tourists from around the world visit these World War I and II historic sites that attract local thieves.

 Civil unrest in France